-Glimpse the past through old images of Austin, in the US State of Texas.
+Glimpse history through old images of Austin, in the US State of Texas.

 In 1839, Austin’s original square mile was drawn out on the banks of the Colorado River, between Shoal and Waller Creek, and the first lots went on sale on 1st August that same year.